top of page

 It can also mean to motivate or encourage someone to do something, especially through the use of a strong or powerful influence.
 For example, a person who is ordered or required to do something by a superior might be said to be compelled to do it.
 A person who is motivated or encouraged to do something by a strong desire or need might also be said to be compelled to do it.
 The term is often used to describe a situation in which someone is made or encouraged to do something against their will or better judgment, or in which they are motivated or influenced by a strong desire or need.

-Example sentences of compel
+Example sentences containing compel

 1. The urgent situation compelled her to make a quick decision.